Zeptogram/zeptogram/README.md

 Technology & Programming Enthusiast.

-You can find some of my project in the pinned repositories down below.
+You can find some of my projects in the pinned repositories down below.

 ### Programming Languages